gemforce-team/gem-recipes/README.md

 * Amplifiers:  assumed at  `60` for GCCS, `200` for GCFW - it matters quite a lot
 * True Colors: assumed at `120` for GCCS, not needed in GCFW - it matters nearly nothing

-For GCCS managems the assembly power changes by over 10% across the reasonable amps skill levels.
+For GCCS managems the assembly power changes by around 10% across the reasonable amps skill levels.
 Therefore the best known spec (currently `2048`) is also given in A120 and A240 versions, for use by players whose amp skills is closer to such values.